 The ham radios have a history of over a hundred years now.
 It’s used worldwide for a large variety of purposes.
 Six million registered operators worldwide, and about 750,000 in the US who carry a license: this is a staggering number.

-In this piece, we are going to dissect ham radios for the beginner in detail.
+In this piece, we are going to dissect ham radio for the beginner in detail.
 You can also use this information to learn how a telecommunications expert can build an amateur radio station.

 The basic principles of the amateur radio service